mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

   finding bugs.'
 ---

-I've just written an excellent E-Book to help my blog readers with their romantic relationships!
+I've just written an excellent E-Book to help my blog readers with their romantic relationships.
 My guide will help you:

+{% include image.html file="book-cover.png" alt="EBook cover" fig_caption="Placeholder image, replace with illustration" max_width="260px" class="align-right" %}

 * Think objectively about your romantic partner so you can **identify all of their flaws**.
-*  Use **cutting-edge software tools** so you can record your partner's flaws and track metrics over time.
+*  Use **cutting-edge software tools** so you can track metrics on your partner's shortcomings over time.

 The guide **does not** cover: